grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Factories help eliminate redundancy

 Redundancy in code means that at least two things need to change for the same reason in the same way[^essentialskills].
-Usually it is understood as code duplication, but "conceptual duplication" is a better term.
+Usually it is understood as code duplication, but I consider "conceptual duplication" a better term.
 For example, the following two methods are not redundant, even though the code seems duplicated (by the way, the following is not an example of good code, just a simple illustration):

 ```csharp
 public int MetersToCentimeters(int value)